 Can’t the freeholder just set the price so high that it isn’t worth buying?

-No – if the price cannot be agreed, it will be determined independently by the Leasehold Valuation Tribunal.
+No – if the price cannot be agreed, it will be determined independently by the First-tier Tribunal.
 The calculation of the price can be complex.
 It is based on a number of factors, such as the market value of the flats, the length of their lease terms remaining and the ground rents currently paid.

 Does this mean I won’t have to pay ground rent any more?